 There is a wide range for how many customer service requests a brand receives via social, though 58% of marketers surveyed receive between 1-50 requests in a week.

 There is also a wide range in response times, though the majority (78%) respond to a customer request within 12 hours.

 Social has matured as a communication channel and consumers have blended it into their lives.
 They expect brands to do the same.

 Quality customer service – regardless of channel – relies on a meaningful, efficient, solution-focused exchange between businesses and their customers.
-The consumer preference for social media as a communication channel requires your organization to re-think its customer service policies and procedures, and integrate them with your social media strategy.
+The consumer preference for social media as a communication channel requires your organization to re-think its customer service policies and procedures, and integrate them with your business plan and marketing strategy.